Iran Navy Sailors Killed, Injured After 'Friendly Fire' Incident in Gulf

-At least one sailor is dead and many others left wounded after an Iranian naval support vessel was reportedly hit and sunk by a surface-to-surface missile late Sunday in a “friendly fire” incident.
+Nineteen sailors are dead and 15 others left wounded after an Iranian naval support vessel was reportedly hit and sunk by a surface-to-surface missile late Sunday in a “friendly fire” incident.

-The sinking happened during an exercise in the Sea of Oman, near the Iranian port city of Jask, according to various Iran state media outlets.
+The sinking happened during an exercise in the Sea of Oman, near the Iranian port city of Jask, according to one Iran state media outlet that also confirmed the “martyrdom” of the dead sailors.

+A local hospital admitted 12 sailors and treated another three with slight wounds, the state-run IRNA news agency reported.

 Local journalists said the frigate Jamaran was testing a new anti-ship surface-to-surface missile which mistakenly locked onto and hit Konarak, a logistical support patrol boat.